 You are also required to report earnings from work, including self-employment and the Ticket to Work Program, on a monthly basis.
 If you do not, you may find yourself suddenly cut off from SSI, even years after you started working, and faced with several $1,000s of dollars in overpayment that Social Security will demand you return.

 There are many more details and rules than the basics outlined here.
 You should contact Social Security directly if you are receiving SSI disability and have gone back to work.
-You can call or visit your local office or call (1-800-772-1213).
+You can call or visit your local office.
 You can also report earnings online at SSA.gov once you’ve created an online account or download their mobile wage reporting app (In the Apple App Store search SSI Mobile Wage Reporting).

 Contact our office if you are in the process of filing for disability and would like further information.